hokiegeek2/slurm-cloud-integration/README.md

 sudo apt-get update && apt-get install cmake libhttp-parser-dev libjwt-dev libyaml-dev libjson-c-dev -y
 ```

-### Build slurmctld and slurmdbd with slurmrestd Support
+### Build slurm with slurmrestd Support

-As shown in the [slurm-single-node](src/docker/slurm-single-node) docker file, slurmctld and slurmdbd need to be configured for slurmrestd via the $SLURM_PROJECT_DIRECTORY/configure command:
+As shown in the [slurm-single-node](src/docker/slurm-single-node) docker file, the slurm build needs to be configured to (1) build slurmrestd and (2) link to the slurmrestd dependent libraries (http-parser, yaml, and jwt via the $SLURM_PROJECT_DIRECTORY/configure command:

 ```
 ./configure --prefix=/storage/slurm-build --sysconfdir=/etc/slurm --enable-pam \